 The Strawberry Creek culvert represented a really unique challenge in fish passage design.
 The length and slope represented almost insurmountable obstacles – not only for the fish, but for those of us who wanted to see the fish make it to spawning grounds.

-The green line represents where the culvert runs under Interstate 84.
-Google earth photo.
+The green line represents where the culvert runs under Interstate 84 near Morgan.
+Google Earth photo.

 Our members had noticed this culvert blocking fish passage as well.
 Kelly Marquart, the Weber Basin Anglers Chapter President at the time, called me, almost in tears from watching the cutthroat trout repeatedly attempting and failing to migrate up the culvert.
 She wanted to know what could be done.
 As a partnership, we were able to develop an Embrace-a-Stream grant to work on design.
 At the same time TU staff began working with commercial and agency partners to develop a funding structure to allow for us to design and pay for a fishway.